stellargraph/stellargraph/demos/node-classification/README.md

 A node classification task predicts an attribute of about each node in a graph.
 For instance, labelling each node with a categorical class (binary classification or multiclass classification), or predicting a continuous number (regression).
 It is supervised or semi-supervised, where the model is trained using a subset of nodes that have ground-truth labels.

 Node classification can also be done as a downstream task from node representation learning/embeddings, by training a supervised or semi-supervised classifier against the embedding vectors.
-Unsupervised algorithms that can be used in this manner include random walk-based methods and GraphWave.
+Unsupervised algorithms that can be used in this manner include random walk-based methods like Metapath2Vec.
 StellarGraph provides [demos of unsupervised algorithms](../embeddings), some of which include a node classification downstream task.

 ## Find algorithms and demos for a graph